-- Preferred Enabling Services Measure: Percent of migrant patients ≥ 18 years of age with blood pressure ≥ 140/90 who are successfully referred for care.
+Preferred Enabling Services Measure: Percentage of migrant patients 18 years of age, with blood pressure 140/90 who are successfully referred for care.

 This measure would monitor the effectiveness of enabling services by documenting the identification of patients outside of the clinic setting with uncontrolled hypertension who are entered into care.
-“Successfully referred” = referred and clinic visit documented.
+“Successfully referred” means the patient is referred and the resulting clinic visit is documented.

 - Percent of migrant women who have documented screening for sexual violence during the measurement year

-- Percent of migrant patients ≥12 years who have documented tobacco use status during the measurement year
+- Percent of migrant patients who are 12-years old or older who have documented tobacco use status during the measurement year

 This measure would document how many farmworker patients receive education regarding the prevention of pesticide exposure, such as the use of personal protective equipment (PPE), proper storage and handling of pesticides, etc.